MusfiqDehan/Developer-Interview-Questions/README.md

 - What do you understand about default parameters?
 - What are template literals in ES6?
 - Tell us the difference between Arrow function and Regular function.

+## Python
+- What is the difference between list and tuples in Python?
+- What are the key features of Python?
+- What type of language is python?